This blog post has been updated on December 16, 2025 for accuracy.

 If your client comes back to you more than once or you sense that they have a need for recurring projects, suggest a retainer agreement.
 It’s pretty standard to offer a slight discount, as well.

 To get them on board, tell your client how the retainer will save them time, money and result in higher quality work.
+You could also give them the option to back out any time.

-And again, DO NOT trade your hours for time here.
+If you can, don’t trade your hours for time here.
 Doing so makes it easier for your client to question how your hours are spent and back out of the arrangement.

 Instead, offer them a fixed number of services.
 So, for $4,000 per month, you might offer: